simeonmartev/burgas_internship_2022/infrastructure/task/infra_aws.md

   - basic monitoring of system resources
   - monitoring of crawler and database processes
   - mail/chat/discord alerting for failed runs
+- Configure a basic web interface for the Graphana monitoring tool

 Assignemnt Bonus Points for:
 - Install a docker image which will host the crawler and crawled data